sanethmaduranga/message-transformation---ballerina/README.md

 # message-transformation---ballerina
 There are different ways of message transformation methods in EIP (Enterprise Integration Patterns).
 In this guide, we are focusing on *content filter*, *claim check* and *content enricher* message transformation methods between services using an example scenario.

-> This guide describes implementing three message trasformation patterns using Ballerina programming language as simple steps.
+> This guide describes implementing three message transformation patterns using Ballerina programming language as simple steps.

 The following are the sections available in this guide.